-Since graduating from Washington University in 1986 Chris has been actively involved in the field of family housing and community development in a variety of capacities.
-Currently, he is the President/CEO of Beyond Housing, a Neighborworks America organization in St. Louis, Missouri.
+Since graduating from Washington University in 1986, Chris has been actively involved in the field of family housing and community development in a variety of capacities.
+Currently, he is the President/CEO of Beyond Housing, a NeighborWorks America organization in St. Louis, MO.
 He has served in that capacity since 1993.
-Beyond Housing currently has over 130 full time employees, a budget of almost $17 million and controls assets worth more thatn $110 million.
-The organization delivers its mission by producing and managing serviced enriched affordable rental housing, operating a Homeownership Center, engaging in a comprehensive Community Building Initiative called 24:1 and leading the region’s Foreclosure Intervention Work.
+Beyond Housing currently has over 130 full-time employees, a budget of almost $17 million and controls assets worth more than $110 million.
+The organization delivers its mission by producing and managing service-enriched affordable rental housing, operating a Homeownership Center, engaging in a comprehensive Community Building Initiative called 24:1 and leading the region’s Foreclosure Intervention Work.
 The strategic vision of Beyond Housing is to make entire communities better places to live.

 Chris has or currently sits on a variety of boards including Midwest Bank Centre and Midwest Bank Centre Holding Company, Community Builders Network of St. Louis, University of Missouri’s Not-For-Profit programs, is board chair of the national Home Matters movement and is the former chair of the National NeighborWorks Association Board.
-Chris has been an adjunct faculty member at Washington University teaching a class in social entrepreneurship and recently taught at Webster University teaching a class on not for profit mergers, alliances and collaborations.
+Chris has been an adjunct faculty member at Washington University teaching a class in social entrepreneurship; he recently taught at Webster University, teaching a class on not-for-profit mergers, alliances and collaborations.

 Plenary Session 3